12 Sights in Villach, Austria (with Map and Images)

 Show sight on map

 The branch church of St. Ulrich near Villach belongs to the parish of Maria Landskron.
 Ortisei was first mentioned in 1431.
-During the restoration in 1966, the building underwent significant transformations with Romanesque and Gothic elements.
-The nave was widened and lengthened.
-The eastern roof turret with round-arched sound openings is crowned by a small onion helmet.
-The low, slightly recessed, Gothic choir ends with a 5/8 ending.
-To the north are the sacristy and the newly built mortuary.
+During the restoration in 1966, the building underwent significant redesigns with Romanesque and Gothic elements.
+The nave was widened and extended.
+The eastern turret with round-arched sound openings is crowned by a small onion dome.
+The low, slightly retracted, Gothic choir ends with a 5/8 ending.
+To the north is the sacristy and the newly built mortuary.
 The former west portal, a late Gothic, profiled pointed arch portal, is now located on the north side.
 The church is entered through the new south portal with canopy.

 Wikipedia: Filialkirche St. Ulrich (Villach) (DE)